Henry V of England: Death

-Henry V died on 31 August 1422 at the Château de Vincennes.
-The commonly held view is that Henry V contracted dysentery in the period just after the Siege of Meaux, which ended on 9 May 1422.
-However the symptoms and severity of dysentery present themselves fairly quickly and he seems to have been healthy in the weeks following the siege.
-At the time speculative causes of his illness also included smallpox, the bacterial infection erysipelas and even leprosy.
-But there is no doubt he had contracted a serious illness sometime between May and June.
+Henry V died on 31 August 1422 at the Château de Vincennes to the east of Paris.
+The commonly held view is that he contracted dysentery just after the Siege of Meaux, which ended on 9 May.
+However, the symptoms and severity of dysentery present quickly.
+Recovery from mild forms may only be days while severe forms of dysentery are rapidly debilitating and deadly.
+He may have contracted a mild form of dysentery but in the weeks following, Henry seems to have been reasonably healthy.
+Though at the time, speculative causes of his recent illness included smallpox, the bacterial infection erysipelas, and leprosy.
+There is no historical evidence for poisoning.
+But his recent victories in France and establishing himself as heir to the French throne with the Treaty of Troyes, he would have had many enemies.
 Recovering at the castle of Vincennes, by the end of June it seems he was well enough to lead his forces with the intent of engaging the Dauphinist forces at Cosne-sur-Loire.
-At the outset he would have been riding in full armour, probably in blistering heat, as the summer of 1422 was extremely hot.
-He was struck down again, with a debilitating fever, possibly heatstroke, or a relapse of his previous illness.
-Whatever the cause or causes, he would not recover from this final bout of illness.
+He would have ridden full armour, probably in blistering heat, as that summer was especially hot.
+He was struck down again, with a debilitating fever, possibly heatstroke or a relapse of his previous illness.
 For a few short weeks he was carried around in a litter, and his enemies having retreated, he decided to return to Paris.
-One story has of him trying, one last time, to mount a horse at Charenton and failing.
-He was taken back to Vincennes, around 10 August, where he died some weeks later.
-He was 35 years old and had reigned for nine years.
-Shortly before his death, Henry V named his brother, John, Duke of Bedford, regent of France in the name of his son, Henry VI of England, then only a few months old.
-Henry V did not live to be crowned King of France himself, as he might confidently have expected after the Treaty of Troyes, because Charles VI, to whom he had been named heir, survived him by two months.
+One story has him trying and failing, one last time, to mount a horse at Charenton.
+He was taken back to Vincennes, around 10 August, where he died weeks later.
 Henry's comrade-in-arms and Lord Steward, John Sutton, 1st Baron Dudley, brought Henry's body back to England and bore the royal standard at his funeral.
 Henry V was buried in Westminster Abbey on 7 November 1422.
-An exhumation in 1953, in which it appeared that Henry V shared a grave with Richard Courtenay, led to speculation that Henry and Courtenay had been lovers.
-However, Courtenay's grave was found in the base of Henry's chantry, perchance disturbed when the king's memorial was built.
-Henry's last will and codicils, which gave specific instructions on how he should be buried, made no mention of a co-burial with anyone else.
+Seven years prior during the siege of Harfluer his close companion and Privy Counsel member Richard Courtenay died of dysentery, and Henry gave orders that he be buried at the site of Henry's own tomb.
+At his own death Henry was buried in a secret chamber above that of his friend.

+Henry was 35 and had reigned for 9 years.
+Shortly before his death, Henry V named his brother, John, Duke of Bedford, regent of France in the name of his son, Henry VI of England, then only a few months old.
+Henry V did not live to be crowned King of France, as he might have expected after the Treaty of Troyes, because Charles VI, from whom he would have inherited the crown, survived him by two months.